adaltas/node-each/doc/index.md

 the current callbacks are not canceled but no new element will be send to the `item` event.

-The first element send to the `error` event is an error instance.
-In `sequential` mode, it is the event sent in the previous item `callback`.
-In `parallel` and `concurrent` modes, the second argument is an array will all the error sent since multiple errors may be thrown at the same time.
+The first argument passed to the `error` event callback is an error instance.
+In `sequential` mode, it is always the error that was thrown by the failed item callback.
+In `parallel` and `concurrent` modes, there may be more than one event thrown asynchrously.
+In such case, the error has a generic message such as "Multiple error #{number of errors}" and the property ".errors" give access to each individual error.

 Traversing an array
 -------------------